OlivBerg/CST8916_Remote/assignment1/assignment1.md

 ### Olivie Bergeron --> Answered Question 1 and 2
 I used the ProofRead WritingTool function on Mac to correct my grammar and sentence structures and I used AI to summaries my notes taken in class/from the slides.
 My AI application was limited to the above.
 No AI was used to directly answer any of the question above.
 ### Obaida Kandakji --> Answered Question 3 and Video
 I used AI for the formatting and structuring of my markdown code.
-Solutions come from class notes and google searches for better understanding.
+Solutions come from class notes and Codezup graphql and websockets article for better understanding of material.